defo89/hello-world-gitlab-ci/README.md

 Destroy complete!
 Resources: 32 destroyed.
 ```

-AMI and snaphot needs to be removed manually.
+Deregister the AMI created by Packer.

 ![AMI deregister](img/ami-deregister.png)

+Delete the snaphot to avoid being charged for storing it.

 ![Snapshot delete](img/snapshot-delete.png)